 - If your VM already has any other agent running on it, provide a unique name for agent to register with the environment.

-- Once your VM is registered, it will start appearing as an environment resource under the Resources tab of the environment.
+Once your VM is registered, it appears as an environment resource under the Resources tab of the environment.

-- To add more VMs, copy the script again by clicking Add resource and selecting Virtual Machines.
-This script remains the same for all the VMs added to the environment.
+To add more VMs, copy the script again.
+Select Add resource > Virtual machines.
+The Windows and Linux scripts are the same for all the VMs added to the environment.

-You can select specific sets of virtual machines from the environment to receive the deployment by specifying the tags that you have defined.
-Here is the complete YAML schema for a deployment job.
+You can select specific sets of virtual machines from the environment to receive the deployment with tags.
+For example, if you only want to deploy to resources with the

 Apply deployment strategy

-You can apply a deployment strategy to define how your application is rolled out.
+Apply a deployment strategy to define how your application gets rolled out.
 The

 runOnce strategy and the